sarah157/ubc-latex-transcript/README.md

 ### Description
 Transform your UBC Grades Summary into a LaTeX transcript using this Chrome extension!

-Currently, UBC lacks an unofficial transcript, leaving students with a poorly formatted view of their Grades Summary page.
+Currently, the unofficial transcript at UBC is a poorly formatted printout of the student Grades Summary page.
 While other solutions exist for improving the appearance of the Grades Summary page, this extension provides a transcript that looks professional and resembles the official version.

 The resulting transcript is loaded into Overleaf, a popular online LaTeX editor, using the [Overleaf API](www.overleaf.com/devs).
 From there, it can be downloaded as a PDF or customized further by editing elements such as the table column names and line/table spacing.